elsiklab/maizemine_doc/docs/index.md

 ![Query overview for example 2](./images/fig15c_modbrows_constrain_chr1.png "Query overview for example 2")

 It is also possible to restrict the query to a subset of coordinates on chr1.
-In this situation, the “Chromosome Location” feature class would be expanded to reveal the attributes “Start Integers” and “End Integers”, and the desired coordinates would be entered after clicking the “Constrain” tab next to each attribute (similar to the previous step of constraining the chromosome identifier).
-It is worth noting that there might be easier ways to do this using the “Genomic Regions Search”, which will be described later.
+In this situation, the "Chromosome Location" feature class would be expanded to reveal the attributes "Start Integers" and "End Integers", and the desired coordinates would be entered after clicking the "Constrain" tab next to each attribute (similar to the previous step of constraining the chromosome identifier).
+It is worth noting that there might be easier ways to do this using the "Genomic Regions Search", which will be described later.

-Clicking “Show Results” returns a table of 5,892 protein-coding genes on chromosome 1 as shown below.
+Clicking "Show Results" returns a table of 5,892 protein-coding genes on chromosome 1 as shown below.

 ![Query Results for protein-coding Genes on Chromosome 1](./images/fig16_querybuilder_results_chr1.png "Query Results for protein-coding Genes on Chromosome 1")

 **3. Example 3: Querying for exon information in protein-coding genes**

 The above results may be customized even further by configuring the query to show all of the exons and their lengths for each Gene as shown in the figure below.
-Expand the “Exon” feature class (red arrow #1) and select “Show” next to the “DB identifier” and “Length” attributes (red arrows #2 and #3).
+Expand the "Exon" feature class (red arrow #1) and select "Show" next to the "DB identifier" and "Length" attributes (red arrows #2 and #3).

 ![Querying for Exon Information](./images/fig17_QueryBuilder_modbrow_Exon.png "Querying for Exon Information")